Shahballer35/S/README.md

-# We're Not Really Strangers (WNRS) Online
+# We're Not Really Strangers

-Play WNRS online in [jonathan-lph.github.io/wnrs](https://jonathan-lph.github.io/wnrs).
-No ads.
-No profits.
-No downloads.

 ### Available Decks (All available!)